 Plano, TX 75025

 Please note: Requests received without proper postage will not be fulfilled.

 What’s Team Awesome?

 Team Awesome is my street team.
 Really, it’s a social club for my most avid readers.
 The team has access to exclusive giveaways, events, and news before everyone else.
-We’re also working on exclusive Team Awesome swag for members, i.e. tshirts, etc. But most importantly, it’s a community of book lovers.
+Most importantly, it’s a community of book lovers.

--Any questions regarding the team should be sent to TeamAwesome@jayewells.com.
+-Send questions regarding the street team to TeamAwesome@jayewells.com.

 What is the Prospero’s War series about?

 Prospero’s War is a series about a cop who busts covens of wizards who sell illegal and addictive dirty magic on the streets of fictional Babylon, Ohio.
 Kate Prospero’s beat is the magical slum called the Cauldron.

 The first book in the series is DIRTY MAGIC.
 While this series will be marketed as Urban Fantasy, I like to think of them as speculative crime fiction.
 I pitched these books to my editor as “The Wire and Breaking Bad with wizards.”

 So far, there are three novels and one novella out in this series.
 Learn more about Prospero’s War here.